 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in further to the above Dudley Building Society transfer of equity Advice :
+Caveats to be read in supplemental the above Dudley Building Society transfer of equity Questions and Answers :

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.